HershNagpal/webcheckers/docs/DesignDoc.md

 WebCheckers is a web-based version of the game of checkers built using the Spark web framework and the FreeMarker template engine that is run on Java8.
+Within this document are the details for the design of the system and its subsystems.

 ### Purpose
 The goal of this project is to have a functional application that allows users to play a game of checkers with other users.
 Users select an opponent or wait to be selected to begin a game within the player lobby.
 Players can expect to play under the American rules for checkers until a player wins or resigns.

+To meet this goal, users must be able to sign into the application and interact with other users from the player lobby on the home page.

+Users can also start a game with a computer player, spectate ongoing games, and replay finished games.
+These features are accessed by clicking links on the home page.

 ### Glossary and Acronyms
 | Term | Definition |